 Getting started with Supernet is quite simple.
 Providing they already support your device or browser (currently only Android, Chrome, Firefox), just navigate to the Google Play Store and hit ‘Install’, after you’ve carefully read over and accepted the permissions.
 After that, you should see the Supernet logo appear in the top right-hand corner of your browser, right under the minimize and close buttons.

-The Supernet Chrome VPN
+The Supernet Chrome VPN client extension.